How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 What time of year is best for Bempton Cliffs?

 Around half a million seabirds nest at Bempton Cliffs between the months of March to October each year.
 The best time to visit RSPB Bempton Cliffs is between late April to early July.
 This is when the adults regularly return to the cliffs to feed fish to their young.
-More elusive species like puffins can be seen frequently at this time, while the skies are full of thousands of soaring birds, the sounds of their calls (and, if the wind is blowing inland, the smell of their gauno).
+More elusive species like puffins can be seen frequently at this time, while the skies are full of thousands of soaring birds, the sounds of their calls (and, if the wind is blowing inland, the smell of their guano).

 Is Bempton Cliffs worth visiting?